nguyensjsu/sp19-281-spartans/docs/RabbitMQ-HA-Cluster.md

 ### Create the HA queue

-From the UI console on any node, create a queue:
+From any node, create a queue:

 ```
-name: ha.spartan
-durable: yes
+docker exec rabbitmqadmin declare queue name=ha.spartans durable=true
 ```

+The above queue gets mirrored in the other node as well.

+**Another HA cluster**

 Similarly, create another HA cluster of RabbitMQ.